-Oasis believes the benefits of floating in an Oasis System are greater than those achieved through other forms of relaxation.
-However, they don’t pretend that floating is the only preventive health care method a person should use.
+The benefits of floating are greater than those achieved through other forms of relaxation.
+However, we don’t pretend that floating is the only preventive health care method a person should use.
 Nutrition, exercise, and relaxation, energy work and mindfulness, should all be woven into a person’s lifestyle and needs.
 Floating should be an essential part of an individual’s total fitness and health care program.

-Cloud Nine Flotation offers the ONLY flotation experience with multiple tanks, in Southern Arizona.
-Our Oasis Tank is a new tank, made of fiberglass, with 3 inches of insulation around the walls to insure you get the quietest float possible.
-The temperature of the tank is kept between 93.5-95 degrees farenheit.
+Cloud Nine Flotation offers two unique tanks for your relaxation and comfort.
+Our Oasis Tanks are made of fiberglass, with 3 inches of insulation around the walls to insure you get the quietest float possible.
+The temperature of the tank is kept between 93.5-94.5 degrees fahrenheit.
 The air temp is around the same.
-The water is pristine and filtered daily 3 times between float clients using a 5 stage purification system.
+We follow the sanitation practices that the Floatation Tank Association recommends, plus extras.
+The water is pristine and filtered twice daily and 3-5 times between float clients using a 5 stage purification system.
+At Cloud Nine we start with Reverse Osmosis Water (not Tucson municipal), which is further filtered through a structured water filter with shungite.
 The first line of defense is 800 pounds of epsom salts.
 Nothing can live or grow in that environment.
-Next the water is treated with Hydrogen Peroxide, travels through a microfilter, moves through a UV light, then an Ozonator before it makes it’s way back into the tank.
+Next the water is treated with Hydrogen Peroxide, travels through a swimming pool type microfilter, moves through a UV light, then an Ozonator before it makes it’s way back into the tank.

-The Oasis Color Tank is a vintage 1990’s fiberglass shell that has been completely refurbished.
+The Stargate Tank is a vintage 1990’s fiberglass shell that has been completely refurbished to 21st century technology.
 All the components are state of the art and new.
-From the transducers to the pump, to the LED color changing light in the cabin, everything has been done with your comfort in mind.
-Originally this tank had a video port in it, and that has been transformed into a color therapy port that you can control within the tank itself.
-We at Cloud Nine feel grateful to have brought this tank back to life, and recycled it for today’s floating community.
+From the transducers to the pump and heating system, to the LED color changing light in the cabin, everything has been done with your comfort in mind.
+Originally this tank had a video port in it, and that has been transformed into a color therapy port.
+We at Cloud Nine feel grateful to have brought this tank back to life, and repurposed it for today’s floating community.